Sign up to fight for a dignified and sustainable future where the working class not only survives, but thrives!

 Dallas is home to several toxic waste sites, and parts of our district have water with lead concentration levels higher than Flint, Michigan.
 These problems didn’t happen overnight; for decades, they were ignored by apathetic politicians.
 We have waited long enough.
 Immediate action is needed to address the global climate struggle and address the impact environmental racism has had on Black, Brown, and Indigenous People.
 We must create jobs to rebuild our crumbling infrastructure and ensure we all have access to clean air and fresh water.

 Every American has the right to a home where they can safely exist and live in dignity.
 I work full-time, providing resources to affordable housing communities across Dallas, and I know we cannot wait for change.
 We must demand it.
 In Dallas, there are currently 19 affordable housing units for every 100 people in need.
-We will enshrine the right to housing in law by passing the Green New Deal, keep rents low with universal rent control and prevent real estate developers from creating artificial scarcity with a vacancy tax.
+We will enshrine the right to housing in law by passing the Green New Deal, increasing the supply of homes for our community, improving the quality of existing affordable housing, and strengthening protections to stop predatory practices on renters.

 As the daughter of a proud Local 745 truck driver, I understand the importance of having a union to guarantee fair pay and good benefits.
 Over the past 50 years, we have witnessed the weakening of unions' power in America; as a result, pay for the working class has stagnated, and wealth inequality has risen dramatically.
 To raise the standard of living for the vast majority, we need to unleash the power of workers to form unions and collectively bargain for a fair shot.
 We will fight for a $15 minimum wage, ban “right to work” provisions, and pass the PRO Act.